 When you experience it, it’s not a cliche:

-Cadfael and I left Dublin and landed in a Rome of grey skies and drizzle, which fit my mood.
+Cadfael and I had spent Christmas in Galway, and then landed in a Rome of grey skies and drizzle for New Year's.
+The weather fit my mood.
 We buzzed around town a bit on the Vespa to say goodbye and good riddance to the old year.

 The plan was to have a late New Year’s Eve dinner in a small neighborhood place in Trastevere, with 2 of Cadfael’s English monk friends, Rupert and Lambert.
 For me it would be like having a monk shield against the sad thoughts of a disappointing year.